We bestow two different awards to members and non-members.

 2003: Pádraigín Ní Rághillíg (formerly known as Pat O’Reilly)

 For her outstanding commitment and dedication to the Association and the profession, in particular her work on the Association’s Executive Committee which has done so much to move ASLI and profession forward.
-Lapsed 2010
+(ASLI membership lapsed 2010)

 For her contribution to the Association, as Membership Secretary and Treasurer over many years.